Fivos Kalogiannis

 UC San Diego

-I am broadly interested in optimization theory for machine learning, (multi-agent) reinforcement-learning, machine learning theory, and algorithmic game theory.
-I enjoy working on both theory and its real-world applications.
+I am broadly interested in optimization theory for machine learning, deep learning, and (multi-agent) reinforcement-learning.

 I grew up on Lemnos, a remote island of the North Aegean Sea.